10 Cheapest Places to Live in Illinois in 2026

 🚩 Dealbreakers

 Freeport is the largest city and county seat of Stephenson County in northwestern Illinois.
-Known as the “Pretzel City,” a name given by German immigrants, Freeport blends rich history with relaxing attractions, including many parks like the Krape Park and nearby waterfalls.
+Known as the “Pretzel City,” the city blends rich history with relaxing attractions, including many parks like the Krape Park.
+From single-family homes to manufactured properties, there are many cheap homes available in Freeport.

-• Freeport East: Freeport East is largely made up of older single-family homes with home prices below national average.
-Parts of the broader eastside include historic tree‑lined streets with 100‑year‑old houses.
-Local taverns, diners, and small shops along corridors like East Main Street provide low‑key social spots for food, drinks, and watching sports.
+• Freeport East: Older single-family homes below national average prices, with historic tree-lined streets and 100-year-old houses.
+Includes local taverns, diners, and shops on East Main Street for casual food, drinks, and sports.

-• Willow Lake: Willow Lake is a small, lake-centered residential community just north of Freeport in Stephenson County.
-It is a remote area with access to the shoreline.
-Residents use the lake for non‑motorized boating, fishing within set limits, skating or other seasonal activities.
+• Willow Lake: Small lake-centered community north of Freeport in Stephenson County.
+Remote with shoreline access for non-motorized boating, limited fishing, skating, and seasonal activities.

 #9 Belleville